Israeli troops withdraw from Shifa Hospital, Gaza's largest, after 2-week raid

 DEIR AL-BALAH, Gaza Strip — (AP) — The Israeli military withdrew from Gaza’s largest hospital early Monday after a two-week raid, leaving behind several bodies and a vast swath of destruction, according to Palestinian residents.

 The military has described the raid on Shifa Hospital as one of the most successful operations of the nearly six-month war.
-It says it killed scores of Hamas and other militants, including senior operatives, and that it seized weapons and valuable intelligence.
-It confirmed forces had withdrawn Monday.
+It says it killed scores of Hamas and other militants, including senior operatives who had regrouped there after an earlier raid, and that it seized weapons and valuable intelligence.

 Mohammed Mahdi, who was among hundreds of Palestinians who returned to the area, described a scene of “total destruction.”
 He said several buildings had been burned down and that he had counted six bodies in the area, including two in the hospital courtyard.